ifad/couchdb-lucene-build/README.md

 `/opt/couchdb-lucene-build`, then you'll need to adjust the `DAEMON` variable and make it point to the location of the `bin/run` script.

+The daemon is started as user `daemon` by default, you can change it by setting the `USER` variable in the `/etc/default/couchdb-lucene` file.
+Make sure that the user has write access to the `indexes` and `logs` directories.

+You can configure `indexes` directory in the `conf/couchdb-lucene.ini` configuration file, while the location of the log file is configured in the `conf/log4j.xml` file.

 = Maintenance